Of national note:

 - Ames Laboratory scientist Danny Shechtman won the 2011 Nobel Prize in Chemistry for his discovery of quasicrystals.

 - A tin-silver-copper solder alloy developed by Ames Laboratory senior metallurgist Iver Anderson has been widely adopted by the electronics industry to remove harmful lead from the environment.
-The patented lead-free solder has been licensed by more than 60 companies in the United States and around the world.
+In 2001, the U.S. Department of Energy selected Dr. Anderson and his team’s lead-free solder as one of the “One Hundred Discoveries and Innovations from the Department of Energy (DOE) that have resulted in Improvements for American Consumers.”
+It is estimated that the technology has contributed $1 billion in sales into the worldwide economy.

 - Iowa State is the only university nationwide that has a U.S. Department of Energy research laboratory physically located on its campus.